TimvdLippe/iron-lazy-pages/README.md

 your build process to shard all pages into separate HTML imports.
 This build process offers superior performance on users with HTTP1.1.

-However, you can seemlessly transition to HTTP2 and utilize the same lazy loading features.
+However, you can seamlessly transition to HTTP2 and utilize the same lazy loading features.
 This enables for a smooth transition when the adoption rate of HTTP2 is sufficient enough.